Eyepan/scoopman/README.md

 # INSTRUCTIONS TO INSTALL

+You can install Scoop from following the instructions on  https://scoop.sh

 `git clone https://github.com/Eyepan/scoopman.git`

 If you have C++ BuildTools/Visual Studio C++ installed:
 1. Create a Developer CMD instance and `cd` to the directory where you cloned scoopman